Chart Color Schemes

 Employment conditions in Glenelg North rank among the top 10% of areas assessed nationally

-Glenelg North has a well-educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 1.4% as of an unspecified past year.
+Glenelg North has a well-educated workforce with strong representation in essential services sectors.
+Its unemployment rate is 1.3%, with an estimated employment growth of 3.9% over the past year (AreaSearch data).

 Frequently Asked Questions - Employment